 - Time Required: 5 mins (depending on the number of music you're going to transfer.
 The more, the longer.)

 Share Any Song between Any iPhone, iPad and iPod

 The dr.fone is designed as iTunes companion, doing what iTunes can't - SHARE MUSIC BETWEEN iPhone， iPad， iPod， Mac and PC.
 It means you can transfer music from any iPhone, iPad and iPod.
-So, you can try it to get music from iPhone to iPad, or the other way around(transfer music from iPad to iPhone). idr.fone has version for Windows and Mac and now the dr.fone Windows version allows you to connect iPhone and iPad the same time and copy songs between them.
+So, you can try it to get music from iPhone to iPad, or the other way around. idr.fone has version for Windows and Mac and now the dr.fone Windows version allows you to connect iPhone and iPad the same time and copy songs between them.
 As for Mac version, it take 1 more step to do the task.
 In this case, below I'll focuses on how to transfer music from iPhone to iPad with dr.fone Mac.

 Step 1.
 Connect iPhone and prepare the transfer